Recent News

 The LLRM project is exploring techniques for automated reasoning of program behaviors at lower levels of abstraction (e.g., binary, assembly, compiler intermediate representations) toward verifying program properties.
 A particular focus of interest is reasoning about, and verifying security properties including those related to memory corruption.

-An overarching theme of the project is automated reasoning of low-level code that is enabled through formalization of instruction set architecture (ISA) semantics (e.g., x86, ARM), decompilation to higher abstraction levels, and prover-assisted reasoning and verification.
-Low-level reasoning and verification is motivated in part by application settings where source codes are wholly or partially unavailable, outdated and decaying build processes and environments, and third-party libraries and tools that are no longer available or backwards compatible, and the need to rapidly patch program errors, especially those that can cause security exploits.
-Motivation also includes relative reduction in trust bases (e.g., TCB excludes compilers, linkers, runtimes) and relative easiness in the formalization of ISA semantics (as opposed to formalizing programming language semantics).
+An overarching theme of the project is automated reasoning of low-level code enabled through formalization of instruction set architecture (ISA) semantics (e.g., x86, ARM), decompilation to higher abstraction levels, and prover-assisted reasoning and verification.
+Low-level reasoning and verification are motivated in part by application settings where source codes are wholly or partially unavailable, outdated and decaying build processes and environments, third-party libraries and tools that are no longer available or backward compatible, and the need to rapidly patch program errors, especially those that can cause security exploits.
+Motivation also includes relative reduction in trust bases (e.g., TCB excludes compilers, linkers, runtimes) and relative easiness in formalizing ISA semantics (as opposed to formalizing programming language semantics).

-Ongoing thrusts include formalizing x86 semantics in Isabelle (Chum), verifying memory corruption-related weird machines (Luce), sound decompilation (FoxDec), verifying x86 disassemblers (DSV), verifying ARMv8 binaries (Renee), proof-backed test case generation, and verifying concurrent x86-64 assembly code.
+Ongoing thrusts include formalizing x86 semantics (Chum, libLISA), verifying memory corruption-related weird machines (Luce), sound decompilation (FoxDec), and verifying x86 disassemblers (DSV).